CIMR (Copernicus Imaging Microwave Radiometer)

 b: Practical Salinity Scale 1978 (PSS-78) are used, following UNESCO guidelines (UNESCO, 1985).
 Although salinity measured using PSS-78 does not have units, the suffix "pss" is sometimes used in the text and figures to distinguish the values of salinity, rates, and variance.

-• November 13, 2020: Today, ESA signed contracts with Thales Alenia Space in France and in Italy, and Airbus in Spain to build three of the new high-priority Copernicus satellite missions: CHIME, CIMR and LSTM, respectively.
-Each mission is set to help address different major environmental challenges such as sustainable agriculture management, food security, the monitoring of polar ice supporting the EU Integrated Policy for the Arctic, and all will be used to understand climate change.
+• November 13, 2020: Today, ESA signed contracts with Thales Alenia Space in France and Italy, and Airbus in Spain to build three of the new high-priority Copernicus satellite missions: CHIME, CIMR and LSTM, respectively.
+Each mission is set to help address different major environmental challenges such as sustainable agriculture management, food security, and the monitoring of polar ice supporting the EU Integrated Policy for the Arctic, and all will be used to understand climate change.
 4)

 - ESA signed the contract for the development of the CIMR (Copernicus Imaging Microwave Radiometer) mission with Thales Alenia Space (TAS) Italy in the presence of the Under Secretary of the Council of Ministers of Italy, Riccardo Fraccaro.
 The contract is worth €495 million.